sanjeevbhusal/notes/Securitypal/API Documentation.md

 Django Ninja automatically provides a documentation page via swagger UI or Redoc.
 The documentation page is served in route `/api/docs`.
 It is available without any authentication.  [[How django ninja serves default documentation]]

 We have a django app called `documentation`.
 This app exposes a api endpoint `/docs`.
 This endpoint is protected via app authentication.
-So, to reach the `/docs` endpoint, you need to hit `http://localhost:8000/api/documentation/docs`
+So, to reach the `/docs` endpoint, you need to hit `http://localhost:8000/api/documentation/docs`.
+However, since this a authenticated endpoint, you need to add the token in authorization header.
+This endpoint returns a json response with all the endpoints information according to openapi spec.